… our funding requirements are …

 The previous section on existing investors, set out what money the business had so far and who has already invested.
 This next section, the funding requirements section, explains how much money the business now needs, when is it needed, and what the business plans to do with it.

-The summary given in the funding requirements section should be consistent with the rest of the business plan.
+The summary given in the funding requirement section should be consistent with the rest of the business plan.
 The amount needed, and when it is needed should follow from the detailed financial projections, and the purpose of the funding, sales and marketing, hire of employees, to achieve a milestone etc. should again link in with the rest of the plan,

 Funding Requirements Presentation